anniechakraborty/DadJokesExtension/notes.md

 - Click on "Load Unpacked" button and select the folder containing the manifest.json file.
 This will create our extension which is right now bare bones.

 ## Adding functionality to the extension
-- In manifest.json we add a new key "broswer_action" which takes in a dictionary with the following keys and values:
+- In manifest.json we add a new key "browser_action" which takes in a dictionary with the following keys and values:
     - "default_popup" : "popup.html", // the file containing the logic
     - "default_icon" : "logo.png", // the logo sixe should be 128 X 128 pixels
 - In manifest.json we can also add permissions such as "activeTab" (_TODO : Read about the permissions availale which can be given in an extension_) and icons where we can define the icon pngs for different sizes.